| Is Meditation

 control of one's feelings and behaviour is already a

 big rewarding improvement to becoming a better person.
+A less obvious by-product of meditation

 is the qigong development where qi